Quick Plan of Action to Recover Deleted Photos from SD Card

 How to Format SD Cards Safely

 The best practice for formatting memory cards is to do it in the camera and do it regularly.
-That helps to keep the card’s filesystem healthy and sets up any files or folders that the camera might need and expect.
+That helps to keep the card’s filesystem healthy to avoid data corruption from happening and sets up any files or folders that the camera might need and expect.
+It’s not a perfect guarantee against data loss, nor does it ensure that you can recover deleted data, but it’s an easy precaution that helps.

 It is, of course, also possible to format cards using a computer.
 If you’re using an SD or microSD card, a good, free, and pretty much foolproof option is to use the SD Card Formatter app that is put out by the SD Association.
 I have a guide to using SD Card Formatter here.
 You can also use your operating system’s built-in data formatting tools, although, with those, you’ll often have to make sure to pick the correct option among several.